Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 An application project in ModuleStudio consists of two files: one `*.mostapp` file with the actual application model, and one representations file containing data for how the model is displayed in the different editors.
 The `mostapp` file is the primarily important one for storing and exchanging applications.
 It can imported into a new ModuleStudio project at any time, so you do not need to keep the representation file with it.

 Besides the main menu, the environment can be split into two areas.
 On the left side there are the *dashboard* view and the *editor* windows.
 Editors contain the actual notation for changing the model.
 For the diagram editor this consists of a canvas as well as a *palette* with the available tools.
-This is where the actual modeling happens.
+This is where the actual modelling happens.
 The diagram editor's palette separates the available model elements into several groups, like *Relationships*, *Fields* or *Actions*.
 It is possible to have multiple elements at the same time in one model for each of these types.
 The visible groups and tools in the palette depends on which *layers* you have enabled in the diagram.
 More about these layers will be explained later.

 On the right side is an arrangement of different *views*.
 For example there is an outline view with a miniature display of the editor window, a properties view used to edit properties of model elements.